Updated: Sep 2

 Orange teeth on children

 Oh, we have a story to tell you.
 One time, we had an eight year old little girl who came in for her dental check up.
-When she opened her mouth wide, there was orange plaque all over her mouth!
+When she opened her mouth wide, there was orange spot all over her teeth!
 So much more than the first photo up above.

 When our long island city dentist, Dr David Chen, had asked her what she had for breakfast, she replied, "Cheetos".
 Certainly that potato chip is the same color as her plaque.
 Who eats cheetos for breakfast?
 Well, long story short, the plaque came off pretty easily during the teeth cleaning.
 After the polishing, she was back to her pearly whites.